Why does it have to be so hard? It wasn’t supposed to be this way. If only we could have more calm, harmony, and joy in the house.

-Techniques such as play therapy and behavior therapy can improve self-control and self-esteem, helping children navigate their feelings and actions more positively.
-Therapists help children manage and express their emotions effectively.
 My background in drama therapy particularly prepared me to speak the child’s language of play therapy, which is the way children express themselves, explore situations (sometimes through metaphor), and resolve problems.

-Child therapy plays a crucial role in supporting the mental health and emotional well-being of children and adolescents.
+plays a crucial role in supporting the mental health and emotional well-being of children and adolescents.
 It addresses a variety of issues that can significantly impact a child's development and quality of life.
-Therapists can help children manage and express their emotions effectively.
-Here are some of the key issues they commonly tackle:
+I specialize in therapy for children with anxiety and help children manage and express all emotions more effectively.

 Behavioral or Emotional Problems